How to Resize an Image on Mac: a Step-by-Step Guide

 If you’re using Gmail, you can not send emails larger than 25MB directly.
 So you’d need to first upload your image to Google Drive and share a link to that image on Google Drive within the body of your email.
 In reality, the maximum size of an image you can share via Gmail is even smaller than that because the process of encrypting your images and including them in your email relies on a protocol called MIME that increases the size of your email.
 This means that Gmail could force you to use Google Drive to send a photo even if the photo size is less than 25MB.

-6. How to resize an image on Mac for wallpaper?
+6. How to Resize an Image on Mac for Wallpaper?

 Adding a wallpaper to your Mac can set you to the right mood or mindset.
 It can be used as a constant reminder of what matters to you, help you stay inspired or motivated to excel at your craft.
 So let’s see how to resize your images for that purpose.
 Here is how you do it: